Vonrisen/mtd-cluster/monitoring+falco_installation_guide.md

 ## 3. Install and Configure Application Metrics

 Now that Grafana is connected to Prometheus, you can expose your application's metrics so Prometheus can scrape them, and then visualize them in Grafana.

+## 3. Import Dashboards into Grafana

+Import pre-built Grafana dashboards designed to visualize the metrics collected from MySQL, Frontend, and Backend services.

+1. Go to the Grafana dashboard in your browser.
+2. Click "Dashboards" (or the four squares icon) in the left-hand side panel, then select "New" and "Import".
+3. You will typically be prompted to upload a .json file or paste JSON text for the dashboard.
+4. Import the JSON files for your mysql_dashboard.json, frontend_dashboard.json, and backend_dashboard.json one by one.
+During the import process, ensure you select the Prometheus data source you configured earlier when prompted.

+After importing the dashboards and allowing Prometheus time to scrape the metrics, you should now be able to view the dashboards in Grafana populated with data from your applications.